Hidden Markov Neural Networks: Experiments

-We train on the MNIST \citep{lecun1998gradient} dataset consisting of 60000 images of handwritten digits with size 28 by 28.
+We train on the MNIST dataset consisting of 60000 images of handwritten digits with sizes 28 by 28.
 The images are preprocessed by dividing each pixel by 126.
 We use 50000 images for training and 10000 for validation.
-The test set is composed by 10000 images.
+The test set is composed of 10000 images.
 Both training and test can be downloaded from \virg{http://yann.lecun.com/exdb/mnist/}.

 As for \cite{blundell2015weight} we focus on an ordinary feed-forward neural network without any convolutional layers.
 We consider a small architecture with the vectorized image as input, two hidden layers with 400 rectified linear units \citep{nair2010rectified, glorot2011deep} and a softmax layer on 10 classes as output.
 We consider a cross-entropy loss and a fully Gaussian HMNN with a single time step.
 The Variational Dropconnect technique is applied only to the internal linear layers of the network, i.e. we are excluding the initial layer and the final one as in \cite{lecun1998gradient}.
-Observe that a single time step HMNN with $p=1, \alpha=0$ and $\mu = \mathbf{0}$ (vector of zeros) is equivalent to Bayes by Backprop.
+Observe that a single time step HMNN with $\gamma^v=1, \alpha=0$ and $\mu = \mathbf{0}$ (vector of zeros) is equivalent to Bayes by Backprop.
 For this reason, we can simply use our implementation of HMNN to include Bayes by Backprop.
-We set $T=1, \alpha=0, \mu = \mathbf{0}$ and we consider $p \in \{0.25,0.5,0.75,1\}$, $\pi \in \{0.25,0.5,0.75\}$, $-\log(\sigma) \in \{0, 1, 2\}$, $-\log(c) \in \{6, 7, 8\}$, learning rate $\gamma \in \{10^{-5}, 10^{-4}, 10^{-3} \}$.
+We set $T=1, \alpha=0, \mu = \mathbf{0}$ and we consider $\gamma^v \in \{0.25,0.5,0.75,1\}$, $\phi \in \{0.25,0.5,0.75\}$, $-\log(\sigma) \in \{0, 1, 2\}$, $-\log(c) \in \{6, 7, 8\}$, learning rate $l \in \{10^{-5}, 10^{-4}, 10^{-3} \}$.

-We generate more than $50$ random combinations of the parameters ($p, \pi, \sigma, c, \gamma)$, for each combination we also randomly set the number of monte carlo simulations $N \in \{1, 2, 5\}$.
+We generate more than $50$ random combinations of the parameters ($p, \phi, \sigma, c, \gamma)$, for each combination, we also randomly set the number of Monte Carlo simulations $N \in \{1, 2, 5\}$.
 We train each combination for $600$ epochs and we consider a minibatch size of $128$.
-We then choose the best three models per each possible value of $p$ and we report the performance on the validation set in Figure \ref{fig:MNIST_VDC_val}.
-Table \ref{tab:test_set_varDC} reports the best performances registered on the test set.
+We then choose the best three models per each possible value of $p$ and we report the performance on the validation set in the main paper.